 The legacy framework for RCC/MAC-CE/DCI based core requirements (e.g., define delay requirements based on multiple delay components) should be used as the baseline for LCM procedures.
 If new procedures which legacy framework is not applicable to are introduced, additional core requirement framework should be discussed.

+7.4.1.2 Testing goals